ntop/ntopng/doc/src/web_gui/flows.rst

   :align: center
   :alt: Live Flows Analysis App.
 Proto / Client / Server Criteria

-You can use this aggregation criteria to cluster all flows wth the same Application Protocol/Client/Server.
+You can use this aggregation criteria to cluster all flows with the same Application Protocol/Client/Server.
 Clicking on the flows icon, allows you to drill down to 5-tuple flow level.

 Info Criteria
 ^^^^^^^^^^^^^